m-lamonaca/programming-notes/DotNet/C#/C#.md

 **NOTE**: use `in` only with readonly value types, because mutable value types can undo the performance benefits.
 (Mutable value types are typically a bad idea in any case.)

-While the method can use members of the passed reference type, it can’t normally replace it with a different object.
+While the method can use members of the passed reference type, it can't normally replace it with a different object.
 But if a reference type argument is marked with ref, the method has access to the variable, so it could replace it with a reference to a completely different object.

 ```cs